Golf The World’s Greatest Courses With Epic Golf Club

 At that point, they must pay an initial membership fee and then monthly dues.
 Any additional fees would be paid to the member courses you end up playing and depending on the course, the savings alone by being a member’s guest can be significant.
 But becoming a member also provides you with additional benefits.

 Epic Golf Club currently sponsors around thirty golf events per year – typically at top 100 golf clubs.
 Each event currently attracts around 80-100 Epic members.
-Noah is also creating a new affiliated but separate organization called the Epic Foundation which plans to work with such charities at the Make-A-Wish Foundation and Folds of Honor to help sponsor golf tournaments around the country where members and clubs can donate tee times to help these causes.
-You can learn more about this new organization at their soon-to-be-released website at EpicFoundation.us.
+Noah is also creating a new affiliated but separate organization called the Epic Foundation which works with charities such as Folds of Honor, Youth on Course, and Project Sunshine.
+You can learn more about this new organization at their website at EpicFoundation.us.

 Access to exclusive golf clubs is clearly at the heart of Epic but for many members, the benefits can go beyond the game.
 When you are part of an exclusive group of some of the most successful CEO’s, business owners, and professionals who all share a love for the game of golf, powerful networking and connections can be formed and as the old saying goes: “show me your friends and I’ll show you your future.”
 And speaking of the future, I also wanted to know from Noah where he sees Epic Golf Club heading.